victormad/victormad/README.md

 ![AWS](https://img.shields.io/badge/AWS-7-blueviolet)

 Senior Software Engineer at [Cerby](https://www.cerby.com/).
-Backend developer during the day and a Salsa Dancer during the night.
-I have worked for some startups developing mainly backend, but I have done a bit of React and Angular.
+Full Stack developer during the day and currently climbing some nights.
+I have worked at startups and bigger companies developing mainly with JS and Python.

-- I’m currently working on a project for a multinational mass media company at Wizeline.
+- I’m currently working with Flask and React.
-- I’m currently taking leadership trainings
+- I have experience in leadership roles (Mentorship and Engineering Management).
 - Mastering: `.js`,`.ts`,`.py`
-- I'm learning better practices every day
+- I'm improving my practices in React.
-- I'm improving my mentorhip skills
+- I'm learning more about myself.

 ### 📬 Get in Touch